Error Reporting in Parsing Expression Grammars: Labeled Failures versus Farthest Failure Position

-A point that is worth mentioning about the labeled failure approach is that is not mandatory to annotate the entire grammar.
+A point that is worth mentioning about the labeled failure approach is that it is not mandatory to annotate the entire grammar.
 The grammar can be annotated incrementally, at the points where the current error message is not good enough, and when no specific label is thrown, i.e., when the label \texttt{fail} is thrown, an error message can be generated automatically by using the position where the failure occurred.
-This means that combining labeled failures with the farthest failure position reduces the annotation burden, and helps identify the places in the parser where a label may be necessary.
+This means that combining labeled failures with the farthest failure position reduces the annotation burden, and helps to identify the places in the parser where the a label is desirable.

-Like PEGs, parsers written using parser combinators also finish with success or failure and usually backtrack in case of failure, making it difficult to implement error reporting.
-In the next section we discuss some applications of labeled failures: we can use PEGs with labeled failures to express the error reporting techniques that we have discussed in Section~\ref{sec:rel}~\cite{hutton1992hfp,rojemo1995epc,partridge1996fv,leijen2001parsec}.
-We also show how we can use labeled failures to efficiently parse context-free grammars that can use the $LL(*)$ parsing strategy~\cite{parr2011llstar} with a labeled PEG.
+In the next section, we discuss some applications of labeled failures: we can use labeled PEGs to express the error reporting techniques that we have discussed in Section~\ref{sec:rel}~\cite{hutton1992hfp,rojemo1995epc,partridge1996fv,leijen2001parsec}, and also to efficiently parse context-free grammars that can use the $LL(*)$ parsing strategy~\cite{parr2011llstar}.